Marcel88888/RGB-algorithmic-problem/README.md

 - **maxRgbGroupsAmount()** function that calculates the maximum amount of groups containing 3 RgbElements that can be found in the elements vector.

-## Use breadth search algorithm
+## How to use the breadth search algorithm

 - There is a **BreadSearchAlgorithm** class which has a static **solution()** function which gives the Solution instance.